daisyliu0225/Mario_Firebase/README.md

 To choose the level, click on the buttons on the level scene.
 - level scene
 - ![level scene](readme/scene.png)
+-
 <br>

 After choosing the level, the start scene pops out.
-After three second, it changes to the main scene.
+After three seconds, it changes to the main scene.
 - start scene
 - ![start scene](readme/start_scene.png)
 - main(game) scene